pragmatictesters/Pragmatic-Learning-JMeter-Training/docs/Session3-Plan.md

 13. Configure JMeter java options
 14. Deleting unused plugins

-When should we go for a cloud solution
+When should we go for a cloud solution ?

+## Practice session
+1. Monitor server heath with JMeter PerfMon
+2. Optimizing given test plan for better performance

+## Homework
+1.